NBJIN/Mason-Dev/README.md

 when it suits.

-### c) Color
+### c) Color Scheme
 The color schemes utilised in this project are white, gold and black.
-As an extra red was chosen for the hover links so make the link stand out when it is hovered over.
-White, gold and balck were chosen for the main website as they contrast each other and the white text stands out against the black background giving it a sleek and professional look.
+Red was chosen for the hover links so to make the links stand out when they are hovered over.
+White, gold and black were chosen for the main website as they contrast each other and the white text stands out against the black background giving it a sleek and professional look.

 The main background color is black  -  this allows text to be easily readable on the page along with the logo and navigational items.
 Hex color code `#000000`